(You have options in perusing this page: see my Power Browsing advice.)

 STOP PRESS...
 ALL IS REVEALED IN...

-Basically- Micrsoft has screwed things up for us again.
+Basically- Microsoft screwed things up for us again a while ago.
 I've used sharing folders across the LAN for a multitude of things since at least the early 90s.
 "Thanks" Microsoft.

 I had a lot of material here.
 It will need to be re-written.
 At least other parts of the page are still good... for now.
 Until the next (no choice) Windows update.
 Well, there is a choice: Linux.
-When I find a Linux Pegasus, Shortkeys and Textpad...
+When I find a Linux Shortkeys and Textpad...
 I'M OUTTA HE'A!
+(I had to abandon Pegasus even on Windows.
+I now use Thunderbird... which is also available for Linux.
+For my wants it isn't as good as Pegasus was but it will do, not least because migration to Linux should be easy! (^_^)

 Before we start on the topic of Windows updates: a small matter.
 If you haven't done it already, it is safe to do the Windows Activation at the next chance you get.
 (If you get asked to do it.
-No longer involves a dialog at 1/21, as I recall.)
+No longer involves a dialog at 1/21, as I recall.
+Didn't arise 9/25, Win 11... but a friend had done some preliminary work for me.)

 ===

-Now you need to do your Windows updates.
+Now would be a good time to see if your PC needs any Windows updates.
 (So far you may only have done the security suite updates.)

-If you are really sure that you know all the essentials, and don't care about some frills, regarding Windows Update, you can skip this section.
+If you are really sure that you know all the essentials, and don't care about some random thoughts about Windows Update, you can skip this section.

 Damned if you do (they sometimes mess the machine up), but probably more likely damned if you don't...